Murod Khanturaev

 Murod Khanturaev (Murod Xontorayev, 4 July 1987 – 19 July 2021), was an Uzbek mixed martial artist.
 Prior to his death, he served as Vice President of the MMA Federation of Uzbekistan.

 Biography

 Murod Khanturaev was born on July 4, 1987, in Tashkent, Uzbek SSR to a middle-class family.
 He was grateful for a happy childhood and for the fact that the family did not need anything.

 At the age of seventeen, Murod Khanturaev was honored to become the champion of Asia in universal combat among adults.
 This victory for the fighter was extremely important, after he met a man, and later this man turned out to be his coach.
 In 2013 he held his professional fight.
-He was the vice-president of the MMA Federation of Uzbekistan.
+He was the vice-president of the Uzbekistan Mixed Martial Arts Association.